 In the second experiment, we measured Ethernet network throughput and latency between two compute nodes.
 Packets are delivered to the torus interconnect, by means of Kittyhawk Linux' Ethernet driver module.
 For comparison, we ran the experiments for both a native and virtualized Kittyhawk Linux each running on a compute node.
+For benchmarking we used netperf's TCP stream test for throughput and the TCP request/response test for latency measurements [30].
+Figure 8 shows the results.

-Figure 7: Performance of Torus-Routed Virtualized Networks.
+Figure 8.
+Performance of Torus-Routed Virtualized Ethernet Networks.

-For benchmarking we used netperf's TCP stream test for throughput and the TCP request/response test for latency measurements [28].
-Figure 7 shows the results.
 Our virtualization layer poses significant overhead to the Ethernet network performance (which is already off the actual performance that the torus and collective hardware can deliver [3]).
 We are confident, however, that optimizations such as para-virtual device support can render virtualization substantially more efficient.
 A recent study reports that VMware's engineers faced, and eventually addressed, similarly dismal performance with prototypical versions of their VMM [2].
 We conclude from the preliminary evaluation and our own experiences, that our L4-based VMM is a promising approach for successfully deploying, running, and using virtualized OSes and applications on BG/P, warranting further exploration and optimization.